Articles in this section

 2) Compatibility test

-The User’s device is tested by LiveID+ to confirm compatibility to technical requirements.
+The User’s device is tested by LiveID+ to confirm compatibility with technical requirements.

 3) Video identification session